Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 **Challenge 1**

 Add some more data to the data array.
-Add as many number to the array as you like.
+Add as many numbers to the array as you like.

 NOTE!
 Since you have written the width style as: `d / 10 * 100` numbers greater than 10 will go off the screen!